 One of the more “kid friendly” websites, My Mini Factory has a huge range of STL files.
 Search in the education category to find history, science and geography files, perfect for school projects.
 The website also has lots of design challenges, where more advanced 3D fans can work on projects and win prizes.

 3DShook has a selection of free STL files especially created for kids.
 Take a look in their Childhood category for 3D printing inspiration.
 Most of all, finding and printing files is made easy as kids can search by time to print and number of parts.
+3D printing pens are easy another option for kids starting out who might find 3D printers hard to use.

 A packed website full of educational and fun 3D printer files, kids can learn about the past by printing objects on Threeding.
 A brick of the Berlin Wall, reclining Budda, and map of the Giza pyramids are all available to download and print.
 This website also has interesting architecture projects like Chinese temples, Spanish castles and Dutch houses.

 3Dagogo is another 3D printing website packed full of fun, exciting, and curious 3D printing files.
 With both free and paid for designs, parents can search by print difficulty to find beginner friendly 3D files for kids.
+If you’re not sure what 3D printer to start with, check out our list of 3D printers for kids, or 3D printers for schools for inspiration.